dodona-edu/judge-sql/README.md

 +-- 📂sql-exercises                     # We could group exercises in a folder
 |   +-- 📂first_select_query            # Folder name for the exercise
 |   |   +-- config.json                  # configuration of the exercise
-|   |   +-- 📂evaluation                # -- ↓️ADD YOUR DATABASE AND SOLUTION HERE ↓ --
+|   |   +-- 📂evaluation                # -- 🔽️ ADD YOUR DATABASE AND SOLUTION HERE 🔽 --
 |   |   |   +-- 📂databases             #
 |   |   |   |   +-- my_database.sqlite   # The database file
 |   |   |   +-- solution.sql             # The SQL model solution file